 2017 GMC Community Activities

 January – GMC sponsored a table for 10 at the Worshipful Company of Plumbers Charity Luncheon at Skinners’ Hall.
-GMC CEO Prem Goyal attended the event alongside his distinguished 9 guests, including Former Mayor of Southwark Althea Smith and Robert Browne MBE, Master of the Worshipful Company of World Traders.
-The charity luncheon was graced by HRH The Duchess of Cornwall, who was awarded the title of Honorary Liveryman of the company at the event.
+GMC CEO Prem Goyal, who is a Liveryman of the Plumbers’ Company, attended the event alongside his nine distinguished guests, including Former Mayor of Southwark Althea Smith and Robert Woodthorpe-Browne MBE, Master of the Worshipful Company of World Traders.
+The charity luncheon was graced by HRH The Duchess of Cornwall, who was awarded the title of Honorary Liveryman at the event.

 January – GMC CEO Prem Goyal supported and attended the Boxing4Life staff and trustee social in East London.
 At the event, Prem congratulated many of the charity’s dedicated volunteers on the service they provide to 8-18 years olds in the community.
-Boxing4Life teaches young people non-contact boxing to develop their social and emotional skills and was original financed through the Home Office’s Communities Against Gangs, Guns and Knives Fund.
+Boxing4Life teaches young people non-contact boxing to develop their social and emotional skills.
+Thanks to Aamir Akram, Managing Director of Deutsche Bank, for facilitating the event and helping raise about £700 for Boxing4Life.

 2016 GMC Community Activities